Tanama Tales

 The Main Tower is a 656 ft (200 m) skyscraper with two viewing platforms.
 It is the 4th tallest building in Frankfurt and in Germany.

-The observation decks offer amazing views of the city and of the river.
+The observation decks offer amazing views of the River Main, skyscrapers, and other colorful buildings.
 Once at the top, you can stop by the restaurant or lounge.
-I am including this option in here because the entrance fee is less than 8 Euros which in my book is pretty reasonable.
+I am including this option here because the entrance fee is less than 8 Euros which in my book is pretty reasonable.

 RELATED: Day Trip to Neuschwanstein